crossroads/ffcrm_mailchimp/README.md

 Installation
 =====

-Add the ffcrm_mailchimp gem (and a dependency) to your Gemfile.
+Add the ffcrm_mailchimp gem (and the ffcrm_endpoint dependency) to your Gemfile.

 ```
+gem 'ffcrm_endpoint'
 gem 'ffcrm_mailchimp', github: 'crossroads/ffcrm_mailchimp'
 ```